German torpedo boat T24: Subsequent activities

 On the night of 14/15 August, T24, two minesweepers and Sperrbrecher 157 were escorting the aircraft repair ship Richthofen when they were attacked by the light cruiser HMS Mauritius and the destroyers HMS Ursa and HMCS Iroquois off Les Sables d'Olonne.
 The torpedo boat laid a smoke screen and near missed Iroquois with her torpedoes.
 She was hit once by Iroquois, but the Allied ships sank Sperrbrecher 157, set Richthofen on fire, badly damaged one minesweeper and forced the other one to beach herself.
 Iroquois was lightly damaged during the attack.
 Off Le Verdon-sur-Mer on 24 August, T24 and Z24 were attacked by rocket-firing Bristol Beaufighter fighter-bombers from No. 236 Squadron RAF and No. 404 Squadron RCAF.
 They sank T24 with the loss of 18 dead at 45°31′N 01°05′E and so severely damaged Z24 that she foundered the following day.
-The squadrons lost 17 aircraft to all causes during the attack.